ethberry/ethberry.github.io/docs/admin-panel/mechanics/vesting.md

 # Vesting

-Vesting is used to lock investors funds and unlock them using time-base function
+Vesting is usually used to lock investors funds and unlock them using time-base function

 ## Deployment